fgarsombke/coinbasepro_DCA_bot/README.md

 Relies on https://github.com/danpaquin/coinbasepro-python.git.

+Originally forked from https://github.com/kdmukai/gdax_bot.
+All credit due there.
+This cut is a cleanup with added functionality.

 ## Dollar Cost Averaging
-You have to be extremely lucky or extremely good to time the market perfectly.
 Rather than trying to achieve the perfect timing for when to execute a purchase just set up your investment on a regular schedule.
 Buy X amount every Y days.
 Sometimes the market will be up, sometimes down.
 But over time your cache will more closely reflect the average market price with volatile peaks and valleys averaged out.

 This approach is common for retirement accounts; you invest a fixed amount into your 401(k) every month and trust that the market trend will be overall up over time.